TcOpenGroup/TcOpen.Documentation/articles/TcOpenFramework/application.md

 # TcOpen Framework application

-TcOpen framework provides building blocks for creating components for real-world applications (Pistons, Driver, Robots, Vision systems, etc.).
-It also contains a series of classes for writing applications using more advanced techniques known from software engineering.
-TcOpen is crafted in the OOP paradigm and takes full advantage of object-oriented design allowed by CoDeSys/TwinCAT 3 implementation of IEC-61131-3.
+TcOpen framework provides blocks for building industrial applications and for creating reusable software components for various devices like Pistons, Drives, Robots, Vision systems, etc.

+Part of the framework is a series of classes/blocks for crafting applications using advanced techniques known from software engineering.
+TcOpen is created in the OOP paradigm and takes full advantage of object-oriented design allowed by CoDeSys/TwinCAT 3 implementation of IEC-61131-3.

 The ultimate goal of this initiative is to provide automation engineers with **well-designed**, **testable**, **scalable**, and **reusable** blocks to facilitate the development, commissioning, and maintainability of the industrial application software.

 ## TcOpen application dissection